abhiroopdatta7/abhiroopdatta7.github.io/roce/rocev2.md

 ## iWARP

-iWARP is a computer networking protocol that implements remote direct memory access (RDMA) for efficient data transfer over Internet Protocol networks. iWARP is not an acronym.
+iWARP is a computer networking protocol that implements remote direct memory access (RDMA) for efficient data transfer over TCP on Internet Protocol networks. iWARP is not an acronym.

 ## IP Explicit Congestion Notification